IgnacioPalmero/IgnacioPalmero/README.md

-### Here you have some open surceprojects I have worked on:
+### Here you have some open surce projects I have worked on:

   <table>
   <thead align="center">